danielanywhere/SvgTools/README.md

 #### The Structure Before Expression Problem

-Even in the cases where some visual editing capabilities for GUI design have been produced and made available to the public, they fail the artist horribly when it comes to the fundamental limitation in today's GUI application design stems from what can be called the **Structure Before Expression Problem**.
-This problem arises most visibly in XML-, XAML-, and other declarative-layout frameworks, where visual design must be articulated through hierarchical containment structures before any expressive, creative, or compositional decisions can be made.
+Even in the cases where some visual editing capabilities for GUI design have been produced and made available to the public, they fail the artist horribly when it comes to the fundamental limitation in today's GUI application design which stems from what can be called the **Structure Before Expression Problem**.
+This problem arises most visibly in XML, XAML, and other declarative-layout frameworks, where visual design must be articulated through hierarchical containment structures before any expressive, creative, or compositional decisions can be made.

 Declarative layout languages achieve their capabilities primarily through nested containment, where every visible element must live inside a container, which itself lives inside another container, and so on.
 While this approach has technical coherence, is easy to compile, and at the very highest level, may feel passably aligned with how we think of a "page" containing its elements, it profoundly fails to map cleanly onto how human designers conceptualize visual composition.

 Even at that top level, the containment metaphor is already strained.
 Human designers don't mentally begin by placing everything inside of a box called "page".
 Instead, they think spatially, compositionally, and relationally.
 Objects exist in a 2D, or other conceptual space, not because they are children of a node, but because they have position, relationship, intention, and visual meaning.
-In practice, elements frequently violate or transcend boundaries; bleeding, overlapping, floating, or existing in conceptual space outside the so-called "frame", and all of which, all declarative hierarchies struggle to represent.
+In practice, elements frequently violate or transcend boundaries; bleeding, overlapping, floating, or existing in conceptual space outside the so-called "frame", all of which, declarative hierarchies struggle to represent.

 However, the real breakdown occurs as the required structure becomes deeper and more rigid.
 Modern interfaces often contain multiple layers of grids, stacks, panels, and alignment containers.
 In XML/XAML paradigms, which constitute the basis for almost all contemporary GUI development platforms, this means every alteration, no matter how visually small, must be expressed through structural rearrangement of nested nodes.
 The designer's creative expression becomes constrained not by visual intent but by the strictures of a hierarchical syntax.